Mexico, U.S. officials meet in high-stakes tariff talks at White House

-WASHINGTON (Reuters) - Mexican officials met with their U.S. counterparts for talks in Washington on Wednesday aimed at reaching a deal to stave off the imposition of U.S. tariffs on Mexican goods next week, even as their government prepared to retaliate if duties go ahead.
+WASHINGTON (Reuters) - Mexican officials met with their U.S. counterparts for talks in Washington on Wednesday aimed at averting the imposition of U.S. tariffs on Mexican goods next week, but there were no immediate signs of a rapprochement and both sides said talks would resume on Thursday.

 Frustrated by the lack of progress on a signature issue from his 2016 election campaign, U.S. President Donald Trump unexpectedly told Mexico last week to take a harder line on curbing illegal immigration or face 5% tariffs on all its exports to the United States starting on Monday, rising to as much as 25% later in the year.

+“Immigration discussions at the White House with representatives of Mexico have ended for the day.
+Progress is being made, but not nearly enough!”
+Trump said in a tweet on Wednesday evening.
+He said talks would resume on Thursday.

+Pence had expected to hear “tangible measures” that the Mexican government was prepared to take “immediately,” a White House official said ahead of the meeting.
+White House officials were not immediately available for comment afterwards.

-If the tariffs go ahead, the United States would be in a serious dispute with two of its three top trading partners.
-U.S. relations with China have worsened in the past month as Washington and Beijing have imposed additional tariffs on each others’ imports.
+If the tariffs go ahead, the United States would be in a serious trade dispute with both China and Mexico - two of its three top trading partners.
+That is a situation that U.S. business groups are keen to avoid.

-Mexico wants to stop a trade war that analysts believe might tip its economy into a recession and Mexican President Andres Manuel Lopez Obrador has said he is optimistic that the talks in Washington could lead to an agreement.
+Mexico also wants to stop a trade war that analysts believe might tip its economy into a recession and Mexican President Andres Manuel Lopez Obrador has said he is optimistic that an agreement will be reached.

 But his administration is preparing for a no-deal outcome, too.

-It was unclear what Mexico would offer to solve the dispute.
-An industry source who has met with the Mexican delegation said that ideas being floated include more border controls and joint security exercises on Mexico’s southern border with Guatemala, which Central American migrants pass through on their way to the United States.

-The leftist administration of Lopez Obrador will make demands of its own, Mexican government sources said.
-It wants more economic aid and development for Central America to attack the root of migration, the sources said.

-With the clock ticking toward U.S. elections in 2020, Trump is facing resistance within his own Republican Party over the threatened tariffs.
-Many lawmakers are concerned about the potential impact on cross-border trade and on U.S. businesses and consumers.
+With the clock ticking toward U.S. elections in 2020, Trump is facing resistance within his own Republican Party to strike a deal and avoid the tariffs.
+Many lawmakers are concerned about the potential impact on cross-border trade and increased costs for U.S. businesses and consumers on imported Mexican goods from cars and auto parts to beer and fruit.

 John Thune of South Dakota, the No. 2 Senate Republican, told reporters: “We have conveyed our concerns to the administration.
 There are a good number of Republican senators who have expressed both publicly and privately to the White House their concerns about this.”